faddat/ingestron/README.md

 monitored by INGESTRON is written to RethinkDB with each block.
 We'll be working to integrate tightly with the blockchain itself in coming releases, hopefully going as far as using cgo for actual integration.

-INGESTRON is a little like an old-school video game:
+INGESTRON is a little like an old-school computer game:

 ## MINIMUM SYSTEM REQUIREMENTS
 Eight-Threaded CPU (ex: Intel i7 or Xeon or Top-Class AMD....
 OR POWER8)